Himangshu1086/NITKRESOURCE/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# NITKRESOURCE

+## THIS IS BUILT IN NextJS a react based framework.

+## This is a basic website that store the various study materials and notes from different branches